cogentcore/core/goal/gosl/README.md

   -debug
     	enable debugging messages while running
   -exclude string
-    	comma-separated list of names of functions to exclude from exporting to HLSL (default "Update,Defaults") -keep
+    	comma-separated list of names of functions to exclude from exporting to WGSL (default "Update,Defaults") -keep
     	keep temporary converted versions of the source files, for debugging -out string
     	output directory for shader code, relative to where gosl is invoked -- must not be an empty string (default "shaders")
 ```

-`gosl` path args can include filenames, directory names, or Go package paths (e.g., `cogentcore.org/core/math32/fastexp.go` loads just that file from the given package) -- files without any `//gosl:` comment directives will be skipped up front before any expensive processing, so it is not a problem to specify entire directories where only some files are relevant.
-Also, you can specify a particular file from a directory, then the entire directory, to ensure that a particular file from that directory appears first -- otherwise alphabetical order is used.  `gosl` ensures that only one copy of each file is included.
+`gosl` always operates on the current directory, looking for all files with `//gosl:` tags, and accumulating all the `import` files that they include, etc.

 Any `struct` types encountered will be checked for 16-byte alignment of sub-types and overall sizes as an even multiple of 16 bytes (4 `float32` or `int32` values), which is the alignment used in WGSL and glsl shader languages, and the underlying GPU hardware presumably.
 Look for error messages on the output from the gosl run.
 This ensures that direct byte-wise copies of data between CPU and GPU will be successful.
 The fact that `gosl` operates directly on the original CPU-side Go code uniquely enables it to perform these alignment checks, which are otherwise a major source of difficult-to-diagnose bugs.